2025 Impact Targets: Educational Success

 95% of students graduate from high school

 The State of Rhode Island established the 95% high school graduation target in 2017 as a high school degree is the minimum requirement for college and most meaningful employment opportunities.
 According to the US Bureau of Labor Statistics, people with a high school degree or equivalency earned an average of $10,000 more per year than those without.
 And a college degree results in additional average earnings of $27,000 per year over a high school diploma.
+Rhode Island's four-year graduation rate has held at 84% since 2017.

 75% of 3rd graders proficient in reading

 In 2016 the State of Rhode Island established this 3rd grade reading target of 75% by 2025, essentially doubling the number of children able to read at their grade level (from 37% in 2015).
 This is a critical goal because children who do not read proficiently by 3rd grade struggle in later grades and are four times more likely to drop out of high school than their peers.
+While the trend until 2019 was positive, recent RICAS scores show significant decline as a result of the COVID-19 pandemic and the many related disruptions and challenges.

 20% of students meet highest levels of proficiency in English and Math